EventGhost/EventGhost/docs/source/faq.rst

-To install EventGhost on a Windows 2000 machine please follow the steps mentioned in this Microsoft Knowledge Base article:
+To install EventGhost on a Windows 2000 machine please follow the steps mentioned in this Microsoft Knowledge Base article: http://support.microsoft.com/kb/915052

-http://support.microsoft.com/kb/915052

-After you have followed the above instructions, you should be able to install and run EventGhost.
+After you have installed the GDIPLUS.dll, you should be able to install and run EventGhost.